 5.2.
-Federal Communications Commission Statement
+FCC Compliance Statement

-This equipment has been tested and found to comply with the limits for a Class B digital device pursuant to Part 15 of FCC rules.
-Operation is subject to the following two conditions:

-- 1. This device may not cause harmful interference. - 2.
-This device must accept any interference received, including interference that may cause undesired operation.
+This device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.